everrover/everrover.github.io/README.md

         - A fuzzy search implementation for provider search workflows for more fluid navigation and searches within the decision tree.
         - A SVM-based recommender system for generating a list of alternate providers w.r.t. currently selected healthcare provider
   - **Software Engineer** *(June 2021 - January 2023)* *Gurugram, Haryana, India*
-    - Built an application to allow consumer search engines(initiated with Google) to directly use results from our internal healthcare application interfaces.
-These results were used for presenting results on details page on searching for Optum on-boarded healthcare organizations and providers to generate direct leads.
+    - Built an application to allow search engines(initially with Google) to directly use results from our internal healthcare application interfaces.
+These results were used for populating description details on the search page, whenever an Optum on-boarded healthcare organizations and providers are searched for.
+This is used to generate direct leads to the healthcare provider's appointment page
     - Decision tree implementation: Built a more scalable and low-latency graph-database based decision tree implementation.
 Reduced P95 application latency by 95%(from ~10s to ~0.5s).
     - Unified Design Library: Streamlined and optimized the process of front-end calls to application end-points, thereby reducing errors(from ~0.3% to ~0.025%), improving end-to-end application latency and latency for multiple end-points
     - As a personal achievement, I received a commendation award from our Director, in the year '21